albee/trace/data/README.md

 ## Visualizing Tumble Trajectories

-You can viusalize TumbleDock trajectories using
+You can viusalize TRACE trajectories using

 `tumble_anim.m`